lf1-io/padl/README.md

 ## Project Structure

 PADL's chief abstraction is `padl.transforms.Transform`.
-This is an abstraction which includes all elements of a typical deep learning workflow in **Pytorch**:
+This is an abstraction which includes all elements of a typical deep learning workflow in **PyTorch**:

 - preprocessing
 - data-loading
 - batching
-- forward passes in **Pytorch**
+- forward passes in **PyTorch**
 - postprocessing
-- **Pytorch** loss functions
+- **PyTorch** loss functions

-Loosely it can be thought of as a computational block with full support for **Pytorch** dynamical graphs and with the possibility to recursively combine blocks into larger blocks.
+Loosely it can be thought of as a computational block with full support for **PyTorch** dynamical graphs and with the possibility to recursively combine blocks into larger blocks.

 Here's an example of what this might like: